The Story Behind Kenyan Coffee: From Highlands to Your Mug

 3. What does “specialty coffee” mean?

-Specialty coffee refers to the highest-quality beans, usually scoring 80 + points on the SCA scale.
-They’re cultivated and processed with exceptional care and traceability.
+It refers to the highest-quality coffee beans (scoring 80+ points on the SCA scale), cultivated and processed with exceptional care and full traceability.

 4. What’s the best way to store Kenyan coffee beans?

-Keep beans in an airtight container in a cool, dry place away from direct sunlight and humidity to preserve their aroma and flavor.
+Keep beans in an airtight container in a cool, dry place away from sunlight and moisture to preserve freshness and flavor.

 5. Do I need special equipment to brew Kenyan coffee?

 Not at all!
-A simple French press, pour-over, or drip coffee maker works beautifully.
-The key is using freshly roasted beans and clean water.
+A French press, pour-over, or drip machine works perfectly.
+The key is using freshly roasted beans and clean water for the best flavor.